steveschnepp/blog.pwkf.org/_posts/2025-10-19-kartu-sama.md

 ### Joker Variant

-* A player may discard a Joker on any card, but must then discard *nbj* additional cards that follow the discard rules.
+* A player may discard a Joker on any card, but must then discard *nb_players* additional cards that follow the discard rules.
 Jokers can be stacked.
-* If the player cannot play the required additional cards, they draw *nbj × 2* cards.
+* If the player cannot play the required additional cards, they draw *nb_players × 2* cards.

+## Naming explanation

+"Kartu Sama" means "Same Card" in Indonesian, which nicely fits the theme of the game & the blog since the Java island is in Indonesia.